baseloop/baseloop/packages/website/src/common/docs/pages/installation.md

 ## Running the example

-The cli tool we ran added the following line to your `package.json` file:
+A look into the `package.json` file reveals:

 ```
 "scripts": {